What influences employer-based health insurance costs?

 The type of health plan also influences costs, including premiums and deductibles.

-A preferred provider organization (PPO) plan, which is the most common employer-sponsored health plan, usually costs more than a health maintenance organization (HMO) plan.
-Those plans often have similar deductibles.
+The most common employer-sponsored health plan is a preferred provider organization (PPO) plan, which usually costs more than a health maintenance organization (HMO) plan.
+PPO plans often have similar deductibles.

 Meanwhile, a high-deductible health plan (HDHP) usually has much lower premiums than PPOs and HMOs, but much higher deductibles.
-A deductible is what you pay for health care services before a health plan chips in.
+You pay a deductible for health care services before a health plan chips in.
 A high deductible means you’ll pay more when you need care than if you had an HMO or PPO.

 Another factor that goes into employer-sponsored costs is how much the business pays.
 Employers usually pay more than half of health insurance premiums, but that can vary.

-Kaiser Family Foundation estimated the employees pay an average annual employer-sponsored premium of $1,186 for single coverage and $5,547 for a family plan.
-Family plan premiums cost more than $20,000 on average, but employers pay nearly $15,000 of that amount on average with the employee picking up the rest.
+Kaiser Family Foundation (KFF) estimated in 2023 employees paid an average annual employer-sponsored premium of $1,735 for single coverage and $6,575 for a family plan.
+Family plan premiums cost almost $24,000 on average, but employers paid nearly $17,000 of that amount on average with the employee picking up the rest.
+KFF does not have estimates for 2024 yet.

 What influences ACA plan costs?